VerdantFox/blog_posts/posts/0009_playwright/playwright.md

 When we clicked the circle, we expect this to cause one 🔴 red chip to fall followed by one 🔵 blue chip in the same column as the circle that was clicked.
 We confirm this by creating an `expect` object from a `locator` object corresponding to the circle we expect to eventually have a 🔴 red chip.
 By inspecting this circle with chrome's "inspect" tool, we can determine that this 🔴 red chip is represented by a CSS class "color-red" which causes a CSS background color of "red" or "rgb(255, 0, 0)".

 So first, we call the `expect` object's `to_have_class()` method, passing in the "color-red" class in the form of a regular expression.
-Then, on the next line, we call the `to_have_css()` method on an identical `expect` object, passing in the CSS property "background-color" and the expected value of background-color, "rgb(255, 0, 0)".
+Then, on the next line, we call the `to_have_css()` method on an identical `expect` object, passing in the CSS property "background-color" and the expected value of the background-color, "rgb(255, 0, 0)".
 Then we repeat these `expect`ations for the 🔵 blue chip circle just above the 🔴 red chip circle.
 Here we expect the circle to have the CSS class "color-blue" and the background color "blue" or "rgb(0, 0, 255)", so we substitute those values where appropriate for the corresponding values from our 🔴 red chip circle `expect` calls.

 ```python
     assert_snapshot(page.locator("#board").screenshot())